 Restricted cash relates to amounts collected for pre-owned sales, in certain states, which are held in escrow on behalf of the respective buyers and sellers for future purchases of boats.
 Total customers deposits are shown as a liability on the consolidated balance sheets.
-These liabilities are more than the applicable restricted cash balances because in certain states the deposits are not restricted from use.
+These liabilities may be more than the applicable restricted cash balances and fluctuate due to timing differences and because in certain states the deposits are not restricted from use.